Trade Forex Trading

 But this is if your forex broker has set 0% Margin Requirement before closing your forex trades automatically.

-Most forex brokers do not set 100% Margin requirement, but there are those forex brokers that set Margin requirement at 100% and these brokers are not suitable for you at all, choose those forex brokers that set 50% or 20% margin requirements, in fact, those brokers that set it at 20% are some of the best because the likely hood they close out your open forex trade is reduced as shown in the examples above.
+Most forex brokers do not set 100% Margin requirement, but there are those forex brokers that set Margin requirement at 100% and these brokers aren't suitable for you at all, choose those forex brokers that set 50% or 20% margin requirements, in fact, those brokers who set it at 20% are some of the best because the likely hood they close-out your open forex trade is reduced as shown in example above.

 For Example if